AshishBora/csgm/README.md

 $ python ./src/wavelet_basis.py
 ```

-### Quick Demos
+### Demos
 ---

-These are the supported experiments and example commands to run quick demos:
+The following are the supported experiments and example commands to run the demos:

+[Note on speed: Each MNIST experiment should take about a minute.
+Each celebA experiment may take about an hour on a modern CPU, but only a few minutes on a modern GPU (for 500 iterations with 2 random restarts)]

 1. Reconstruction from Gaussian measurements
      - ```$ ./quick_scripts/mnist_reconstr.sh```